nicholaschuayunzhi/samplerepo-pr-practice/README.md

 # Introduction
-Creating Pull Requsts (PRs) is needed when using RCS in a multi-person projects.
+Creating Pull Requests (PRs) is needed when using RCS in a multi-person projects.
 This repo can be used to practice creating PRs.

 # [Sample Repo] PR Practice